stud131/docs-monaca/content/products_guide/backend/new_backend/getting_started.en.md

 2. Click on {{<guilabel name="Create and use the Monaca Backend">}} button.

 3. The following dialog will appear.
 You can create a new Backend, or select an existing one which is used in a different project.
 Then, click {{<guilabel name="Apply">}} to attach the Backend to your project.

     {{<img src="/images/backend/getting_started/1.png">}}

 4. After attaching the Backend, the Backend Control panel will appear.
-Within this control panel, various [Backend Operations](../backend_operations) such as User and Collection management
+Within this control panel, various [Backend Operations](../backend_operations) can be done.
+These backend operations can also be done using [Monaca Backend API](/en/reference/monaca_api/cloud).

     {{<img src="/images/backend/getting_started/2.png">}}